 America: That is all I have.
 Thanks guys.

-America Whitten is a Project Manager at Yeti.
+America Whitten is a Yeti Alum.
 She is also the resident scrum master and product enthusiast.
 She is a fitness lover and corgi wrangler.
 America stumbled onto the tech scene in 2015 and has not left the Yeti cave since.